jonallured/shrt/README.md

 DEPLOY_TARGET=root@123.456.1.1:/var/www/path/to/site
 ```

-That will tell `rsync` where to drop the Middleman site.
+That will tell `rsync` where to drop the site.

 ## But wait, where are the stats??